 A good example of this is where someone is stopped for a traffic infraction and on the console between the driver in the passenger is a baggie of marijuana.
 Because it is visible to both people and either one of them could reach it, both of them can be charged with possessing the same bag.
 It does not matter who the actual owner is.

 However, in that same scenario, if there is nothing visible but there is a baggie of marijuana under the passenger seat or some other substance under the passenger seat, then it is the states burden to prove beyond a reasonable doubt that whoever they charge knew that the baggie was there and knew what it was.
 If the driver is the only occupant of the vehicle, it is presumed that the driver knows whatever is in the vehicle wherever it may be.
 This would allow the state to charge someone and then the defense would have to raise the issue of lack of knowledge of the substance.
 The burden then shifts to the state to prove beyond a reasonable doubt that the person actually knew it was there and what it was.

 Our goal is to get the best possible results in your case.
+The best result and the one we fight for first is a dismissal if possible.
 There are some instances where negotiation is the best way to resolve your case.
 In such cases we need to look at other options such as a way to prevent you from having a formal conviction and ways to minimize the possible penalties.
 We will look at the possibility of getting the charges dismissed or the possibility of a pretrial intervention program.
 We would also look into alternatives if a jail sentence is called for that may still avoid jail.
 These might include a residential program which we can have you evaluated for and help you determine which is the best one for your particular situation.
 We have the experience in all of these matters to assist you in making the right decision.